pelodelfuego/bt-kde/README.md

 * *Red:* absolute error

 **Note:** Here is a 1D example, in N dimension, the closeness of points is evaluated by an ellipse equation.<br>
-It allow to use different bandwidth on each dimensions.
+It allows to use different bandwidth on each dimensions.